tensorflow/docs/site/en/install/pip.md

     ### 3. Install Miniconda

+    You can skip this section if you prefer to use Python’s built in venv module instead of Miniconda.

     [Miniconda](https://docs.conda.io/en/latest/miniconda.html){:.external}
     is the recommended approach for installing TensorFlow with GPU support.
     It creates a separate environment to avoid changing any installed